MFT Degrees, Schools, and Careers in Colorado

 - Pepperdine University - MFT Masters Online Program - No GRE required to apply.

 Individuals interested in pursuing a career as a Licensed Marriage and Family Therapist in Colorado will likely encounter a number of institutions that offer training within counseling and therapy.
 Nevertheless, it is important to note that completion of an MFT program alone will not guarantee that an individual will be eligible to practice as a licensed MFT in Colorado.
 The laws, rules, and policies of the Colorado State Board of Marriage and Family Therapists Examiners stipulate that individuals seeking licensure past 2012 must receive their degree from programs accredited by the Commission on Accreditation for Marriage and Family Therapy Education (COAMFTE).

-Colorado has four degree-granting programs accredited by COAMFTE: the Master’s and Doctorate programs in MFT at Argosy University—Denver, the Master’s program in MFT at Colorado State University, and the Master’s program in MFT at Regis University.
+Colorado has three degree-granting programs accredited by COAMFTE: the Master’s program in MFT at Colorado State University, and the Master’s program in MFT at Regis University.
 However, these four programs are not the only route to becoming an LMFT in Colorado.
 If an individual has received a degree from another unaccredited program in Colorado, or a program within a related sub-field, they can still complete the necessary coursework to become an LMFT through the Denver Family Institute post-graduate MFT certificate program, which is also accredited through COAMFTE.

 MFT Degree Programs in Colorado

 As stated previously, a number of programs within Colorado offer foundational and clinical training that would prepare an individual for the workplace demands as a LMFT.
 When choosing a specific program to attend, interested individuals are best served by making decisions based on their career goals, as well as practical concerns, including their desired location and timeline.